Lonce1/Genshin-Impact-gacha-simulator/ccpProject/README.txt

 and choose how many pull you want (pull 1X and pull 10X) if you run out of primogems you can add more in selection "add more" some where I forgot.

+This program is written in c language in c++ format